grettke/help/help.md

       (use-package org-mouse))
     ```

     Use a real ellipsis to render an ellipsis for Org-Mode stuff like showing that a header is collapsed.
-[Artur](http://endlessparentheses.com/changing-the-org-mode-ellipsis.html?source=rss) Artur go me thinking that an arrow would be more expressive; in particular revealing that there is more content to be &ldquo;unrolled&rdquo; below the current line.
+[Artur](http://endlessparentheses.com/changing-the-org-mode-ellipsis.html?source=rss) Artur go me thinking that an arrow would be more expressive; in particular revealing that there is more content to be "unrolled" below the current line.

     ```emacs-lisp
     (setq org-ellipsis "…")
     ```

-    It is easy to see indentation of headlines without having to count asterisks, so don&rsquo;t show them, only show the significant and last one.
+    It is easy to see indentation of headlines without having to count asterisks, so don't show them, only show the significant and last one.

     ```emacs-lisp
     (setq org-hide-leading-stars t)